Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Preliminaries

 \end{definition}

-It follows immediately that, if $f$ is shift equivariant, and $u(x, t)$ is a solution to the PDE~\eqref{eq:1}, then any spatially shifted version $v_{\theta}(x, t)\equiv u(x - \theta, t), \forall\theta\in\mathbb{R}$ is also a solution.
-This property leads naturally to the presence of traveling solutions that evolve over time while translating in space.
-A traveling solution $u(x, t)$ can be expressed in terms of its spatial profile $\hat{u}(x, t)$ as follows: \\ where $c(t)$ is the shift amount.
+It follows immediately that, if $f$ is shift equivariant, and $u(x, t)$ is a solution to the PDE~\eqref{eq:001_governing_pde}, then any spatially shifted version $u(x - \theta, t), \forall\theta\in\mathbb{R}$ is also a solution.
+In many systems of interest, shift equivariance gives rise to traveling solutions that evolve over time while translating in space.
+A traveling solution $u(x, t)$ can be expressed in terms of its spatial profile $u_{\mathrm{fit}}(x, t)$ as follows: \\ where $c(t)$ is the shift amount.
 For instance, for the simple advection equation

 the corresponding $f(u)=-a\partial_x u$ is shift equivariant, and the equation admits traveling wave solutions of the form $u(x,t)=w(x-c(t))$, with $c(t)=at$.
-More generally, shift-equivariant systems can also support traveling solutions with time-varying profiles and shifting speeds.
+More generally, shift-equivariant systems can also support traveling solutions with time-varying profiles and shift speeds.